 The speed attribute is offered by the fact that predictive analytics can be performed in real-time.
 Just feed the data stream into the system and let the predictions flow free.
 The only downside is that although numbers can be rendered automatically, strategic decisions still require experts.

 As one of the sharpest tools in the business analysis kit, predictive analytics, should become more popular for managers.
 Until now there were important entry barriers, but as technology advances, it will become only a matter of will and understanding of the potential.

 Predictive analytics in a nutshell

 This is an umbrella term designating different statistical techniques used to make numerical approximations of future outcomes.
 The data used includes historical records as well as current information, which is sometimes fed to the system directly.
-Big data and machine learning techniques are used to analyze data due to its classification under the 3Vs (volume, velocity, variety).
+Big data and machine learning techniques are used to analyse data, it’s classification: the 3Vs (volume, velocity, variety).

 Predictive analytics existed a decade ago, but the underlying tools have changed.
 It is no longer the work of highly-skilled humans, but that of machines.
 Of course, the human element retains a role in programming the initial algorithm.
 Humans will still be in charge of some aspects, they will not become obsolete, just that their role will be more focused on calibrating the algorithm by feeding it with the right data.

 As these tools become widely spread, the cost will no longer be restrictive.
 What was previously only within reach of large corporations will become available even to startups.
 Assessing uncertainty and preparing for it is most useful for those organizations who have fewer resources to bounce back on.

 For small companies, this could also be a growth and competitiveness factor.
 By using predictions to draft their business plan and better prepare for the future, they stand an improved chance of survival in the long run.